credit-cooperative/Line-Of-Credit/Spigot.md

 ## Potential Code Optimizations
 - Compacting `whitelistedFunctions` into an encoded uint256 var instead of a mapping to bool.
-- Use proxy pattern for SpigotController as implementation contract and proxy contracts for each borrower.
-Or make library
+- Use proxy pattern for SpigotController as implementation contract and proxy contracts for each borrower or make library.